window.dataLayer = window.dataLayer || []; function gtag(){dataLayer.push(arguments);} gtag('js', new Date()); gtag('config', 'G-KPZDK07XVY');

 Other Chemicals

-Other chemicals are the substances that are added to or formed in vaping products, such as propylene glycol, vegetable glycerin, ethanol, formaldehyde, acetaldehyde, acrolein, nitrosamines, and polycyclic aromatic hydrocarbons.
-These chemicals can have different effects depending on their type, amount, form, and source.
-Some of these effects may be similar or worse than those of smoking, while others may be unique or unknown.
+Some vaping products contain added or formed substances like propylene glycol, vegetable glycerin, ethanol, formaldehyde, acetaldehyde, acrolein, nitrosamines, and polycyclic aromatic hydrocarbons.
+The effects of these chemicals can vary based on their type, amount, form, and source.
+Some effects may be similar or worse than those of smoking, while others may be unique or unknown.
+Exposure to these chemicals during pregnancy may have various possible effects.

 • Dehydration and dryness of the mouth, throat, and eyes, which can increase the risk of infections, ulcers, and dental problems